 - Other added cooling mechanisms

-Each of these individual characteristics as well as the combination of these factors play a substantial role in how cool a mattress feels.
+Each of these individual characteristics, as well as the combination of these factors, plays a substantial role in how cool a mattress feels.
 Be sure to keep an eye on the individual cooling system of the mattress if you’re a hot sleeper.

-Now that we have covered the basics of what to look for in a good mattress, lets continue our Ghostbed review and dive into the features and benefits of the mattress in question.
-For ease, I’ll break them down into 4 categories:
+Now that we have covered the basics of what to look for in a good mattress, let us continue our Ghostbed review and dive into the features and benefits of the mattress in question.
+For ease, I’ll break them down into four categories:

 The GhostBed falls between a medium to medium-firm, which will appeal to most people, especially those who like support and pressure point relief, but without the sinking feeling that comes with traditional memory foams.
 Some customers have stated the mattress starts out feeling much more like a firm when you first lay down, but after a few minutes begins to feel more towards a medium-firm.

 The way you’ll experience firmness on this mattress is impacted by the interaction between the latex layer and the memory foam layers.
 I’ll explain both of these layers in more detail in the next section.

 However, it’s worth noting that the first thing you’ll notice when laying down on the bed will be the latex, which responds to pressure instantly.
 The latex bounce response is likely why the bed feels firmer when you first lay down on it.
 However, once the memory foam begins to respond to the pressure you’re putting on it, the mattress evens out.